 Tax relief for taxpayers in California affected by wildfires

-Taxpayers in California affected by wildfires (beginning date July 14, 2021) now have until November 15, 2021, to file various individual and business tax returns and make tax payments.
+The IRS today issued a release announcing that certain taxpayers in California that were affected by wildfires (beginning date September 4, 2020) now have until January 15, 2021, to file individual and business tax returns and to make certain tax payments.

-- The November 15, 2021 deadline also applies to the quarterly payroll and excise tax returns normally due on August 2, 2021.
+- The deadline of January 15, 2021, also applies to quarterly estimated income tax payments due on September 15, 2020, and the quarterly payroll and excise tax returns normally due on November 2, 2020.

-If an affected taxpayer receives a late-filing or late-payment penalty notice from the IRS that has an original or extended filing, payment or deposit due date that falls within the postponement period, the taxpayer is directed to call the telephone number on the notice to have the IRS abate the penalty.
+The IRS automatically provides filing and penalty relief to any taxpayer with an IRS address of record located in the disaster area.
+Therefore, taxpayers do not need to contact the agency to get this relief.
+However, if an affected taxpayer receives a late-filing or late-payment penalty notice from the IRS that has an original or extended filing, payment or deposit due date falling within the postponement period, the taxpayer is directed to call the telephone number on the notice to have the penalty abated.

 The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organization.
 KPMG International Limited is a private English company limited by guarantee and does not provide services to clients.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.
 The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.
 For more information, contact KPMG's Federal Tax Legislative and Regulatory Services Group at: + 1 202 533 4366, 1801 K Street NW, Washington, DC 20006.